 Carpal tunnel syndrome is caused by elevated pressure in the carpal tunnel which is located at the base of the palm, just beyond the wrist crease extending into the hand.
 The tunnel is formed on three sides by the wrist bones, which create an arch, and on the palm side by a large ligament called the transverse carpal ligament.
-Nine flexor tendons (two extending to each finger and one to the thumb) traverse the carpal tunnel, along with the median nerve.
-This increased pressure produces a lack of blood supply to the median nerve, resulting in impaired nerve function (electrical conduction) and attendant numbness, tingling and pain.
+The median nerve passes through the tunnel, and increased pressure produces a lack of blood supply to the nerve, resulting in impaired nerve function (electrical conduction) and attendant numbness, tingling and pain.
 Early in the course, no morphologic changes are observable in the median nerve, neurologic findings are reversible, and symptoms are intermittent.
 Prolonged or frequent episodes of elevated pressure in the carpal tunnel may result in more constant and severe symptoms, occasionally with weakness.
 When there is prolonged ischemia or lack of blood supply, axonal injury ensues, and permanent nerve damage may occur.

 A variety of conditions may be associated with carpal tunnel syndrome.
 These include pregnancy, inflammatory arthritis, Colles’ fracture, amyloidosis, hypothyroidism, diabetes mellitus, acromegaly and use of corticosteroids and estrogens.
 Up to one third of cases of carpal tunnel syndrome occur in association with such medical conditions; about 6% of patients have diabetes.
-Carpal tunnel syndrome is also associated with repetitive activities of the hand and wrist, particularly with a combination of forceful and repetitive activities.
+Carpal tunnel syndrome is also associated with forceful, repetitive activities of the hand and wrist.
 Occupations associated with a high incidence of carpal tunnel syndrome include food processing, manufacturing, logging, construction work and repetitive tasks such as typing.

 A combination of electrodiagnostic studies (nerve-conduction studies and electromyography) and knowledge of the location and type of symptoms permits the most accurate diagnosis of carpal tunnel syndrome.
 Symptoms consistent with carpal tunnel syndrome occur in up to 15% of the population.
 Both symptoms and electrodiagnostic studies must be interpreted carefully.
 Electrodiagnostic studies are most useful for confirming the diagnosis in suspected cases and ruling out neuropathy and other nerve entrapments.